Noitcereon/electricity-data-consolidator/README.md

 The idea is to get the data and make the accumulated data available in different formats (such as a .csv, .json or .xml file).
 This can then be used in e.g. an Excel sheet.

-This project is still in it's infancy and does not have any working parts yet.
+This project is still in its infancy and does not have any working parts yet.

 ## Installation
 Not ready for installation.